wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/jmx_monitoring.md

 ### Disabling JMX for the server

-To disable JMX for the server, update the following configuration in the ei.toml file:
+To disable JMX for the server, update the following configuration in the deployment.toml file:

 ```toml
 [monitoring.jmx]